Florence Mutua

-Florence Mutua (born 1968) is the former Woman Member of National Assembly for Busia county.
+Florence Mutua (born 1968) is the former Woman Member of National Assembly for Busia County.

 Background

 Mutua is the firstborn of the family's four children.
-She was born of a Luhya father and a Kamba mother.
+She was born to a Luhya father and a Kamba mother.

 Her father died when she was 3 years old.
 She was taken to her maternal home in Ukambani, where she grew up under the care of her grandparents.

 Education

-Mutua attended Arya Primary school in Nairobi, Kenya.
-She holds a Diploma in Public Relations from Wote college,Diploma In Medical Secretariat from the Kenya Polytechnic-Now Technical University of Kenya,Diploma in Business and Office Management from Kenya School of Business Studies, Bachelor of Human Resource from Methodist University. and a Master of Arts (Project Planning) from the University of Nairobi.
+Mutua attended Arya Primary School in Nairobi, Kenya.
+She holds a diploma in public relations from Wote College, a diploma in medical secretarial from Kenya Polytechnic (now Technical University of Kenya), a diploma in business and office management from Kenya School of Business Studies, a bachelor's degree in business administration from Methodist University, and a master's degree in project planning from the University of Nairobi.

 Service history

-Mutua started off her career path in 1993, where she worked as a medical secretary at the Aga Khan Hospital.
+Mutua began her career in 1993, when she worked as a medical secretary at the Aga Khan Hospital.

 From 2000–2012, she worked at UNICEF in various capacities, including as a program assistant, a human resources assistant, and in operations.

-With the promulgation of the new constitution in Kenya in 2010, Florence joined politics and vied for the position of woman member of the National Assembly in Busia county.
+With the promulgation of the new constitution in Kenya in 2010, Florence joined politics and vied for the position of woman member of the National Assembly in Busia County.